 Ultrasound has proven to be an important diagnostic tool in evaluating the gynecologic patient.
 With improved technology, ultrasound plays an integral role in evaluating the female pelvis.
 The size, location, contour, vascularity, and physiologic state of pelvic organs are easily obtained using ultrasound and it complements the clinical evaluation.
 A healthcare provider may request a pelvic ultrasound for pelvic pain, irregular bleeding, lack of periods, infertility or to evaluate a mass felt on the physical exam.

-Frequently Asked Questions about GYN Ultrasound
+Frequently Asked Questions about Pelvic/Gynecologic Ultrasound

-We recommend drinking 24 ounces, finishing 45 minutes before your appointment.
+- We recommend drinking 24 ounces, finishing 45 minutes before your appointment.
 You can drink any kind of clear liquid, including pop, tea, juice or water.
 No milk products, as they do not fill the bladder.

 - The results will be sent directly to your referring provider the week-day after your exam.